Chainflow/cosmos-validator-mission-control/README.md

 # Validator Mission Control

-**Validator mission control** provides a comprehensive set of metrics and alerts for Cosmos validator node operators.
-It can be installed on a validator node directly or a separate monitoring nodes (with an appropriate firewall setup on validator node).
+**Validator Mission Control** provides a comprehensive set of metrics and alerts for Cosmos validator node operators.
 We utilized the power of Grafana + Telegraf and extended the monitoring & alerting with a custom built go server.

+It can be installed on a validator node directly or a separate monitoring node (with an appropriate firewall setup on validator node).
+These instructions assume the user will install Validator Mission Control on the validator.
+See this section for details on installing it on a separate monitoring node.

 ## Install Prerequisites
 - **Go 13.x+**